 Update GitHub Desktop through Flatpak

 Flatpak updates GitHub Desktop alongside your other Flatpak apps.
-The guide to update Flatpak apps on Linux Mint covers the wider Flatpak workflow if you want it.
+Refresh the system-scope Flatpak packages on a stock Linux Mint desktop, or use update Flatpak apps on Linux Mint for the broader runtime-and-app refresh routine.

 sudo flatpak update